 If you are eligible for Patent Box tax relief, it is likely that you are also eligible for R&D tax relief.
 Our team of experts are here to help.
 Please check our home page for a full explanation on R&D Tax Reliefs.

-You can only benefit from the Patent Box if your company is liable to Corporation Tax and makes a profit from exploiting patented inventions.
+You can only benefit from Patent Box if your company is liable to corporation tax and makes a profit from exploiting patented inventions.

 If your company is a member of a group, it may qualify if another company in the group has undertaken the qualifying development.

 The Patent Box regime is optional.
 However a company can claim the patent box relief if the company has opted into the Patent Box regime.

 Companies that own the patent outright are eligible.